 - home to the UK’s best convention bureau for 14 years

-Glasgow’s Tourism and Visitor Plan to 2023 sets out a clear direction for continuing to build the city’s global profile as a successful tourist destination and is focused on increasing overnight leisure tourism visits by one million over the next seven years.
+To capitalise, Glasgow’s Tourism and Visitor Plan to 2023 sets out a clear direction for continuing to build the city’s global profile as a successful tourist destination and is focused on increasing overnight leisure tourism visits by one million in this timeframe.

 |Operator||Location||No of rooms|

 |Premier Inn||St Enoch Square (Howard-Dixon Streets)||249|